ooni/ooni.org/content/about/glossary.md

 request certain types of information based on various types of information fields ("HTTP header fields").
 These fields include the "Host header", which includes information about the specific domain you want to access.
-For example, when you connect to `ooni.org`, the host header of your HTTP request includes information which communicates that you want to access that domain.
+For example, when you connect to `ooni.org`, the 'host' header of your HTTP request includes information which communicates that you want to access that domain.

 When measuring the blocking of websites, the OONI Probe [Web Connectivity test](https://ooni.org/nettest/web-connectivity/) compares the HTTP headers of